scottmuc/osx-homedir/README.md

 * Map capslock to control
 * Set trackpad to tap-to-click
 * Launch 1Password and authenticate via credentials+salt stored on a dead tree
-* Launch Dropbox and begin file sync
-* Launch Google Chrome and bind it to my account
-* Launch Evernote and begin file sync
 * Launch shiftit and get it setup
 * Launch flycut and get it setup